Our collection of resources is designed to help Social Workers in their effort to provide the best possible care to their clients.

 Living with FASD comic book

 A collection of five stories, based on stories told by members of the Whitecrow Village community.
 The stories are about struggling in school, the importance of friendships and receiving support from friends and family.
-Click here for a preview.

 Making Sense of Trauma - Storybook for Kids

-Big Feelings Come and Go is a storybook the Canadian Centre for Child Protection hopes will be a resource to help families and caregivers have conversations with kids about freeze, flight, and fight and learn some basic self-regulation skills.
+Big Feelings Come and Go is a free storybook the Canadian Centre for Child Protection hopes will be a resource to help families and caregivers have conversations with kids about freeze, flight, and fight and learn some basic self-regulation skills.

 MentorNet